BhavyaKonagala/SCT_ML_3/README.md

 ## 🗂️ Dataset
 The dataset used is from Kaggle:
 🔗 [Dogs vs. Cats - Kaggle Competition](https://www.kaggle.com/competitions/dogs-vs-cats/data)
 Due to GitHub's 25MB file size limit, the full dataset is **not included** in this repository.

+The dataset is sourced from the Kaggle Dogs vs. Cats competition.
+A subset was used for training and testing due to the dataset's large size.
+However, it is not included in this repository as it exceeds GitHub’s 25MB file size limit.

 ## 🧪 Requirements
 - Python 3.x